maxdan94/HkS/README.md

 wcore.c computes an ordering of the vertices according to the weighted kcore (or weighted degeneracy ordering) and compute the weight of the subgraphs induced by all prefixes.
 It can be used to find a heavy subgraph of any k, it does not have any fixed parameter approximation guaranty but is faster than the two algorithms based on branch and bound.

+improve.c is a local search algorithm that improves a solution by switching a node inside the subgraph of size k and a node outside the subgraph such that the weight of the subgraph increases.
+It stops when the solution becomes a stable local optimum with respect to this switch operation.

 A stackexchange question on the topic: http://cstheory.stackexchange.com/questions/20221/find-the-densest-subgraph-of-size-k

 A paper on the subject was published at: http://damnet.reading.ac.uk/